PEI Real Estate Commission Calculator 2025

 HST on Commission

 The above chart demonstrates the following: 5% commission on the selling price and a 15% tax that is applied to the total commission.
-The remaing values is what you receive.
+The remaining amount is what you receive.

 Comparison of Real Estate Commission Across Provinces